laravel/docs/passwords.md

 #### Generating The Reset Token Table Migration

 Next, a table must be created to store the password reset tokens.
-The migration for this table is included with Laravel out of the box, and resides in the `database/migrations` directory.
+The migration for this table is included with Laravel out of the box and resides in the `database/migrations` directory.
 So, all you need to do is run your database migrations:

     php artisan migrate

 <a name="resetting-routing"></a>
 ## Routing

-Laravel includes `Auth\ForgotPasswordController` and `Auth\ResetPasswordController` classes that contains the logic necessary to e-mail password reset links and reset user passwords.
+Laravel includes `Auth\ForgotPasswordController` and `Auth\ResetPasswordController` classes that contain the logic necessary to e-mail password reset links and reset user passwords.
 All of the routes needed to perform password resets may be generated using the `make:auth` Artisan command:

     php artisan make:auth